 {{ CompanyName }} has a developed, implemented, properly functioning, and continually improving Quality Management System in place.

-{{ CompanyName }}’s Quality Management System provides a systematic, risk-based approach to consistently and effectively achieving the desired level of product quality.
+{{ CompanyName }}’s Quality Management System provides a systematic, risk-based approach to consistently and effectively ensure control of the distribution chain and consequently maintain the quality and the integrity of medicinal products.

 The {{ CompanyName }}’s Quality Organization is an independent function responsible for the development, implementation, and maintenance of the QMS.
-It consists of a formal organization with defined lines of accountability, as well as advisory and decision-making bodies, and is responsible for Quality Assurance (QA), Quality Management (QM) and Quality Control (QC) throughout the organization.
+It consists of a formal organization with defined lines of accountability, as well as advisory and decision-making bodies, and is responsible for Quality Assurance (QA), Quality Management (QM) throughout the organization.
 In cases when all parts of Quality are impacted the term Quality Organization may be used, and until Quality Management is formally separated QA and QM are effectively used interchangeably.

-The Quality Organization is headed by {{ QualityOrganizationHead }} and consists of two (2) main functions, the QA Function, and the QC Function:
+The Quality Organization is headed by {{ QualityOrganizationHead }}. {{ QualityOrganizationHead }} act as Responsible Person in {{ CompanyName }} according to Article 79 (b) of Directive 2001/83/EC.

-The QA function is responsible for ensuring that products, devices, and materials meet the requirements for their intended use throughout their life cycle and for verifying that GxP-related activities conform to approved procedures.

-The QC function is responsible for testing products, devices and materials using approved methods to determine compliance with analytical and physical specifications.

-Responsibilities of the Quality Organization include:
+Responsibilities of the Responsible Person include:

-participating in all GxP decision making processes and liaise with relevant business units regarding any quality or compliance risk,

-final authority for all GxP related decisions,

-final authority for interpretation of and compliance with GxP requirements,

-release or disposal of products, devices, materials, and components,

-approval of all documents and records related to GxP,

-overseeing the status of GxP compliance and product quality/safety in relation to applicable corporate and regulatory requirements,

-appointment of key quality personnel,

-monitoring changes in regulations, enforcement trends and inspection results for their impact on Quality System,

-development of Quality Plans, Quality Objectives, and monitoring their implementation and effectiveness in the organization,

-ensuring the effectiveness and appropriateness of the QMS,

-implementing of QC in the company,

-analysis of key quality indicators and their compliance status,

-overseeing quality improvement projects and other initiatives,

-conducting monitoring and periodic audits and inspections,

-establishing and provide adequate and appropriate resources and infrastructure necessary to implement and maintain the Quality Management System and to continuously improve its effectiveness,

-ensuring a timely and effective communication and escalation process to raise quality issues to the appropriate levels of management, and

-monitoring the results of inspections and audits, analysis of Deviations, Complaints, Recalls, withdrawals, and falsifications.
+ensuring that a QMS is implemented and maintained;

+focusing on the management of authorized activities and the accuracy and quality of records;

+ensuring that initial and continuous training programs are implemented and maintained;

+coordinating and promptly performing any recall operations for medicinal products;

+ensuring that relevant customer complaints are dealt with effectively;

+ensuring that suppliers and customers are approved;

+approving any subcontracted activities which may impact on GDP;

+ensuring that self-inspections are performed at appropriate regular intervals following a prearranged program and necessary corrective measures are put in place;

+keeping appropriate records of any delegated duties;

+deciding on the final disposition of returned, rejected, recalled or falsified products;

+approving any returns to saleable stock;

+(xii) ensuring that any additional requirements imposed on certain products by national law are adhered to

 Quality Organization has the right to: